erikdonohoo/resourcify/README.md

   .create();
 ```

-You can use the `<propName>@<num>` syntax when you need to reference multiple properties witht he same propName.
+You can use the `<propName>@<num>` syntax when you need to reference multiple properties with the same propName.
 You just need to tell Resourcify at what depth to find it.
 In our case use the `id` property 2 levels in (on the User) to find the userId and use the `id` property 1 level down (on the Comment) to find the `commentId`.